 I sparked joy all over my colon.

 And in doing so, I learned I was really neglecting the temple that gave me my babies.
-And that water and stool softeners and fiber are critical to moving poop along.
+And that water and fiber are critical to moving poop along.
 Especially after giving another human life.

 So, there you have it, folks.
 My not so subtle reminder, advisory, warning if you will, to put a damn sticky note on your fridge to remind yourself to stay hydrated and track your poops.